Diabetic foot: Prevention

 Prevention of diabetic foot may include optimising metabolic control via the regulation of blood glucose levels; identification and screening of people at high risk for diabetic foot ulceration, especially those with advanced painless neuropathy; and patient education in order to promote foot self-examination and foot care knowledge.
 Patients would be taught routinely to inspect their feet for hyperkeratosis, fungal infection, skin lesions and foot deformities.
 Control of footwear is also important as repeated trauma from tight shoes can be a triggering factor, especially where peripheral neuropathy is present.
 Evidence is limited that low-quality patient education courses have a long-term preventative impact.

 Foot screening guidelines have been previously reviewed, with a view to examining their completeness in terms of advancement in clinical practice, improvements in technology, and changes in socio-cultural structure.
 Results suggested that limitations of available guidelines and lack of evidence on which the guidelines were based were responsible for the gaps between guidelines, standard clinical practice, and development of complications.
 It concluded that for the development of standard recommendations and everyday clinical practice, it was necessary to pay more attention to both the limitations of guidelines and the underlying evidence.

 According to a 2011 meta-analysis of randomised controlled trials, only foot temperature-guided avoidance therapy was found beneficial in preventing ulceration.

 Prediction

 Monitoring a person's feet can help in predicting the likelihood of developing ulcers.
 A common method for this is using a special thermometer to look for spots on the foot that have higher temperature which indicate the possibility of an ulcer developing.
 At the same time there is no strong scientific evidence supporting the effectiveness of at-home foot temperature monitoring.

 The current guideline in the United Kingdom recommends collecting 8-10 pieces of information for predicting the development of foot ulcers.
 A simpler method proposed by researchers provides a more detailed risk score based on three pieces of information (insensitivity, foot pulse, previous history of ulcers or amputation).
 This method is not meant to replace people regularly checking their own feet but complement it.

+Once ulcers develop, the Wagner and UT scales are two methods that physicians use to determine the severity of the ulcer.
+These scales are the best known predictors of lower extremity amputations once ulcers develop.